Converting media files

 You can set the audio

-property in the conversion options to configure the converter's behavior for audio tracks:
+property in the conversion options to configure the converter's behavior for audio tracks.
+The options are:

 discard?: boolean;